mhkarimi1383/url-shortener/README.md

 - XORM as ORM
 - Echo as HTTP Framework
-- Vue3 with Ant Design Vue (Soon) as frontend
+- Vue3 with Ant Design Vue (Soon) for frontend
 - go-playground/validator as Validator
 - Cobra as cli and configuration manager